mbgu/sqlcsharpconnectioncode/README.md

 Car Dealership Management System

 Description:
 This C# and SQL-based application serves as a fundamental system for managing a car dealership.
-It is designed to facilitate the recording and management of essential information related to cars, their sellers, and buyers.
+It is designed to facilitate the recording and management of essential information related to cars, their sellers.
 The system also includes features for bulk purchasing, enabling the effortless addition of multiple cars to the database at once.
 The code is accompanied by a user-friendly interface tailored for the sales department, where personnel can upload images, input data, add new vehicles, make modifications, and even perform data deletion.

 Key Features: